 A $500 cashmere sweater will look comical if it’s too small; if it’s too big it will look like a hand-me-down from your big brother.
 What is the key to finding a good fit?
 Learn which brands suit you best, and stick with them.
 Every clothing brand uses different models that they build their clothing off of – you want to find the line that uses a person who most resembles your body’s build.
 A large sweater made by Calvin Klein is very different than a large found at Wal-Mart – high end designers make their clothing to fit one in ten men (fit less, but for those lucky few a great fit) – larger manufacturers build their clothing lines to fit most men (thus poorly fit all).
 Custom sweaters are an option for those willing to pay a bit more.

 Altering sweaters is a mixed bag – less expensive sweaters often have parts that are sewn and can be slightly altered.
 Occasionally you’ll find a master stitcher who can even rebuild parts of the garment for a reasonable price.
 Many times though the alterations needed are beyond the skill set of an average seamstress and most skilled tailors will not touch this specialty work.
-My advice is to make sure the sweater fits at the onset or if you’re adventurous, try this method yourself (minus the flower).

 Part 3 – Sweater Style